Client LoginView your Shopping CartHelp & Frequently Asked QuestionsEmail Us

 Method 1: Magic Wand Tool

 In this method you are going to feather an image using the Magic Wand Tool.
 This method is helpful when the image background is almost consistent and the part needed stands out.
-In the below example the background color is black so we easily seperate the picture of the girl from it.
+In the below example the background color is black so we easily separate the picture of the girl from it.
 Basically we will remove the unwanted parts of the image with the magic wand tool and then smooth out the jagged finish with the eraser tool.
 This cool effect makes your pictures stand out and look really professional.

 See how we have used this image in our CSS website design tutorial.